Stockton, California: 20th century

 During World War II, the Stockton Assembly Center was built on the San Joaquin County Fairgrounds, a few blocks from what was then the city center.
 One of 15 temporary detention sites run by the Wartime Civilian Control Administration, the center held some 4,200 Japanese-Americans removed from their West Coast homes under Executive Order 9066, while they waited for transfer to more permanent and isolated camps in the interior of the country.
 The center opened on May 10, 1942, and operated until October 17, when the majority of its population was sent to Rohwer, Arkansas.
 The former incarceration site was named a California Historical Landmark in 1980, and in 1984 a marker was erected at the entrance to the fairgrounds.

 In 1979, the development of a residential area in Stockton at a burial ground of the tribe unearthed two hundred Miwok remains.
 In an attempt to prevent the further desecration of the burial grounds, a descendant of the people initiated a legal case which became Wana the Bear v.
 Community Construction (1982).
 The decision ultimately sided with the development company, which was heavily criticized by Native Americans as a display of ethnocentrism.

 In September 1996, the Base Realignment and Closure Commission announced the final closure of Stockton's Naval Reserve Center on Rough and Ready Island.
 Formerly known as Ruff and Ready Island Naval Supply Depot, the island's facilities had served as a major communications outpost for submarine activities in the Pacific during the Cold War.
 The site is slowly being redeveloped as commercial property.

+21st century

+In 2012, Stockton filed for what was then the largest municipal bankruptcy in U.S. history – which had multiple causes, including financial mismanagement in the 1990s, generous fringe benefits to unionized city employees, and the 2008 financial crisis.
+Stockton successfully exited bankruptcy in February 2015.
+It was named an All-America City in 1999, 2004, 2015, 2017, and 2018.

 Geography

 Stockton is situated amidst the farmland of California's San Joaquin Valley, a subregion of the Central Valley.
 In and around Stockton are thousands of miles of waterways that make up the California Delta.

 Interstate 5 and State Route 99, inland California's major north–south highways, pass through the city.
 State Route 4 and the dredged San Joaquin River connect the city with the San Francisco Bay Area to its west, creating the Stockton Deepwater Shipping Channel.
 Stockton and Sacramento are California's only inland sea ports.

-According to the United States Census Bureau, the city occupies a total area of 65.3 sqmi, of which 62.2 sqmi is land and 3.1 sqmi, comprising 4.71%, is water.
+According to the United States Census Bureau, the city has a total area of 66.387 sqmi, of which 63.296 sqmi is land and 3.091 sqmi (4.66%) is water.